VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Conclusion

 \section{Conclusion}

 Rather than following the conventional representation-invariance perspective, this paper revisits SDGOD from the viewpoint of detector mechanisms.
-We argue that performance degradation under domain shift is not merely caused by appearance variation or insufficient category discrimination, but more fundamentally by reduced cross-domain stability of the detector, namely the instability of relational representations in the encoding stage and degraded semantic-spatial alignment of queries in the decoding stage.
-Motivated by our analytical finding that degradation is dominated by the continuous increase of missed detections, we propose VFM$^{4}$SDG, a dual-prior learning framework for SDGOD.
-The framework introduces a frozen VFM as a transferable cross-domain stability prior, with Cross-domain Stable Relational Prior Distillation in the encoding stage and Semantic-Contextual Prior-based Query Enhancement in the decoding stage, thereby improving detector robustness in unseen domains.
-Extensive experiments show that the proposed method consistently outperforms existing methods under diverse adverse conditions and across different DETR-based architectures.
-More importantly, our study shows that jointly maintaining relational stability and query stability is key to robust SDGOD, and also provides new insight into the use of VFMs for robust visual perception.
+We argue that degradation under domain shift is not merely caused by appearance variation or insufficient category discrimination, but more fundamentally by reduced cross-domain detector stability: disrupted encoder-side relational structures further weaken decoder-side query-object binding.
+Motivated by the finding that degradation is dominated by increasing missed detections, we propose VFM$^{4}$SDG, a dual-prior framework that introduces a frozen VFM as a degradation-driven cross-domain stability prior.
+Through Cross-domain Stable Relational Prior Distillation and Semantic-Contextual Prior-based Query Enhancement, VFM$^{4}$SDG compensates for encoder-side relational degradation and enhances decoder-side query-object binding, improving robustness in unseen domains.
+Extensive experiments show that VFM$^{4}$SDG consistently outperforms existing methods under diverse adverse conditions and across different DETR-based architectures.
+Our study highlights the importance of jointly preserving relational stability and query-object binding stability for robust SDGOD, and offers new insight into using VFMs for robust visual perception.